WebAssembly/website/features.md

 out the
 [`WebAssembly/proposals` repo](https://github.com/WebAssembly/proposals).

-The table below aims to track implemented features in popular engines.
+The table below aims to track implemented features in popular engines and tools.
 You can click on a cell for more information.

 {% include feature-table.html %}